Is Science of Reading or SoR just about Teaching Phonics?

 Students can’t only focus on phonics.
 They need to be proficient readers too.
 That means they have to decode what they’re reading, apply it to background knowledge, and draw their own conclusions from the text.
 Without essential vocabulary and focus on reading comprehension, that won’t happen.

-Want Concrete Steps to Help You Master Student Literacy in 15 Minutes a Day?
+Want Concrete Steps to Help You Master Student Literacy using science of reading in 15 Minutes a Day?
 CLICK HERE NOW!

 Have an amazing week!